Retail Space Planning 101: Four reasons why accurate floor plans are vital for profitable stores

 An accurate floor plan shows the inside layout of a store, featuring the location of departments, categories, display equipment and merchandise.

-Macro space teams often must make do with multiple versions of CAD drawings or even Excel representations because of technical limitations.
+Macro space teams must often make do with multiple versions of CAD drawings or even Excel representations because of technical limitations.
 But, with no single version of the truth, knowing which plan is most accurate can be challenging!

 In our experience, the most effective floor plan is a single accurate document shared among teams and updated as elements of the store change or move.